joshgowdyprog/joshgowdyprog/README.md

 I have since worked on a handful of projects in the energy sector involving:

-* graph-theoretic linear optimisation solutions for modelling GB electicity networks
+* modelling GB electicity networks with graph-theoretic, linear optimisation solutions
-* computer vision (deep) learning algorithms for optical character recognition of technical engineering diagrams
+* computer vision (deep) learning algorithms for optical character recognition of large, technical engineering diagrams

 This repo contains some additional personal and professional projects of mine.
 Some highlights:

 * Bayasian modelling and inference with supernova data including Monte Carlo Markov Chains
-* Forecasting and trading GB energy markets with machine learning
+* Forecasting and trading GB day-ahead energy markets with machine learning (Logistic and XGBoost)
 <!---
 joshgowdyprog/joshgowdyprog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.